devmedeiros/devmedeiros.github.io/content/en/post/sqlite-database-github-actions.md

     caption: "Photo by kiwi thompson on Unsplash"
 ---

-Recently I’ve been working with a data scrapping project that works with a small amount of data, small enough that free resources/tier from the most popular cloud engines are enough to allocate my data, but I don’t like having the risk of being billed over this personal project.
+Recently I’ve been working with a data scraping project that works with a small amount of data, small enough that free resources/tier from the most popular cloud engines are enough to allocate my data, but I don’t like having the risk of being billed over this personal project.
 To solve this I’ve been looking for a free alternative that I can share and that runs automatically with Github Actions.

 If you want to check out the repo that contains the code discussed in this post, follow this [link](https://github.com/devmedeiros/template-sqlite-actions).